 The European Union Emissions Trading Scheme was launched in 2005 to combat climate change and is a major pillar of EU climate policy.
 Under the 'cap and trade' principle, a cap is set on the total amount of greenhouse gases that can be emitted by all participating installations.
-The trading scheme is implemented by act 1095 dated 28/11/2012 on CO2 emission allowances.
+The trading scheme is implemented by act 1605/2016 on $CO_2$ emission allowances.